-\\ Denotes approximately 240 Clinical, Lab, Simulation, and/or Capstone Practice Hours each semester.
-Total of Practice Hours of approximately 960 hours.
+^{} Denotes approximately 192 Clinical, Lab, Simulation, and/or Capstone Practice Hours each semester for a total of 816 clinical practice hours for the BSN Program.
 Nursing students may need greater than 4 semesters to complete pre-requisites prior to entering the Junior level nursing courses and the nursing program in the fall semester.